 Types of Transmission Standards

-The two types of video transmission standard are Serial Digital Interface (SDI) and High Definition Multimedia Interface (HDMI).
-Both standards function a little differently and can offer different strengths that may be useful depending on your production needs.
-To help you figure out exactly what type is best for you, let’s first cover the differences between the two and how they operate.
+The two types of video transmission standards are Serial Digital Interface (SDI) and High Definition Multimedia Interface (HDMI).
+Both standards function a little differently and can offer different strengths that may be useful depending on your camera, broadcast, or professional streaming needs.

 SDI

-Developed in 1989, SDI is a digital video interface that transmits uncompressed audio and video signals between devices.
-Its transmission process works through encoding uncompressed signals into packets of data referred to as “cells”.
-These cells are then sent one by one down a single coaxial cable and because the signals within them are uncompressed, each signal can be left completely intact throughout the entire transmission process.
+Developed in 1989 by the Society of Motion Picture and Television Engineers, the SDI standard is a digital video interface that transmits uncompressed digital video signals and embedded audio signals between devices.
+Its transmission process works through encoding digital video signals into packets of data called “cells.”
+These cells are sent one by one down a single coaxial cable—typically an SDI cable with a BNC connector.
+Because the signals are uncompressed, the video and audio remain intact throughout the transmission, making SDI ideal for high-quality recording and streaming.

 HDMI

-In contrast, HDMI was developed in 2002 and is now the most widely-used consumer video cable.
-Because HDMI cables are often constructed of two cables twisted together, one cable carries the original signal, while the other carries an inverse copy of the signal.
-Once a device receives and decodes both signal versions, it then measures the signal information each version holds and fills any missing data that may have degraded during transmission.
+In contrast, HDMI was developed in 2002 and is now the most widely used consumer video cable.
+HDMI cables are often constructed of two wires twisted together—one carries the original HDMI signal, the other carries an inverse copy.
+Once decoded, the receiving device compares both signals to restore any degraded data during digital video transmission.

 Pros and Cons